Feel less guilty about eating an entire bag of Cheetos in one sitting by using it as a coating for chicken and calling it dinner!

 Although the food holidays involving peanut butter are on the top of my list, today being National Cheese Doodle day entertained me enough to create something in order to properly celebrate.
 I’m sorry if it grosses anyone out but I was really excited about this dish.
 I purposely do not purchase Cheetos because I know I cannot resist them.
 It’s like the old slogan for Pringles -“Once you pop, you can’t stop”.
 Of course rather than grabbing the smaller bag, providing the exact amount needed, I let Brent talk me into getting the full size bag.
 I ended up munching on several handfuls while cooking dinner.
 Every time I told myself “just one more” I’d catch myself staring at the open bag, beckoning.
 Even sealing it up and putting it out of sight didn’t work.
 I should just give in and become one with the couch as I annihilate the rest of the bag and watch a movie.
 Sounds like a pretty fabulous evening to me.

-And if this dish isn’t cheesy enough for you already, you will see that I served it with cauliflower, broccoli, and carrots in a cheese sauce.
+And if this dish isn’t cheesy enough for you already, you will see that I have served it in the past with cauliflower, broccoli, and carrots in a cheese sauce (picture below).
 What goes better with cheese than more cheese?
 Hard to argue with that.
 Besides, one is powdered and the other is creamy.
 Texture is important too!

 2 cups Cheetos (crunchy), processed down to 1 cup